-Air quality emission controls are utilized at the Dome Lease.
-The emission controls employed at this facility include:
+Air quality emission controls are utilized at the Hartnell Lease for the following emission units:

-- → A Fugitive Hydrocarbon Inspection & Maintenance program for detecting and repairing leaks of hydrocarbons from piping components, i.e., valves, flanges and seals, consistent with the requirements of the District Rule 331 to reduce ROC emissions by approximately 80-percent. - A program to keep well cellars and emergency pits pumped out consistent with the requirements of District Rule 344.
+- A Fugitive Hydrocarbon Inspection & Maintenance program for detecting and repairing leaks of hydrocarbons from piping components, i.e., valves, flanges and seals, consistent with the requirements of the District Rule 331 to reduce ROC emissions by approximately 80-percent. - → A program to keep well cellars and emergency pits pumped out consistent with the requirements of District Rule 344. - $\rightarrow$ A hydrocarbon sulfur scrubber to reduce the H2S concentration of the produced gas.